awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

           192.0.2.117
 ```

-## Step 5: Create records for white label name servers<a name="white-label-name-servers-create-white-label-resource-record-sets"></a>
+## Step 5: Create records for white\-label name servers<a name="white-label-name-servers-create-white-label-resource-record-sets"></a>

-In the hosted zone that has the same name \(such as example\.com\) as the domain name of the white label name servers \(such as ns1\.example\.com\), create eight records:
+In the hosted zone that has the same name \(such as example\.com\) as the domain name of the white\-label name servers \(such as ns1\.example\.com\), create eight records:

-+ One A record for each white label name server
++ One A record for each white\-label name server

-+ One AAAA record for each white label name server
++ One AAAA record for each white\-label name server

 **Important**
-If you're using the same white label name servers for two or more hosted zones, do not perform this step for the other hosted zones\.
+If you're using the same white\-label name servers for two or more hosted zones, do not perform this step for the other hosted zones\.

 For each record, specify the following values\.
 Refer to the table that you filled in for the previous step:

 **Name**
-The name that you want to assign to one of your white label name servers, for example, ns1\.example\.com\.
+The name that you want to assign to one of your white\-label name servers, for example, ns1\.example\.com\.
 For the prefix \(ns1 in this example\), you can use any value that is valid in a domain name\.

 **Type**
 Specify **A** when you're creating records for the IPv4 addresses\.